 That’s where the controversy has come from – yet another NFT marketplace taking away from creators for their own financial gain.
 Royalties are important for a few reasons – mainly that they’re a source of passive income for digital artists.
 They allow creators to benefit from secondary sales of their own work, especially in situations where their pieces are bought only to be resold for quick profit.

 The loss of creator royalties could mean that popular artists may stop releasing new content, and that there is less of a pull for budding creators to start minting their work.

 This debate brings up a much bigger issue, however.

-WHY THE NFT ROYALTIES CONTROVERSY GOES AGAINST WEB3 ETHOS
+WHY THE NFT ROYALTIES’ CONTROVERSY GOES AGAINST WEB3 ETHOS

 Royalties are an important part of the NFT ecosystem.
-Not only do they provide a passive income for creators, they represent a pillar of the web3 ethos.
+Not only do they provide a passive income for creators, but they also represent a pillar of the web3 ethos.
 The core value of the decentralized web is ownership, and when creators have their decisions revoked in order to benefit a large corporation, it goes against what web3 stands for.

 If we allow this move to slide, what will that mean for the future of decentralization?
 Web2’s main problem – the one that sparked the movement towards web3 – is that corporations would take from creators in order to benefit themselves.

 Web3 is an opportunity for individuals to take (and maintain) ownership over their work.
-This means that personal information, assets, finances and creations are completely held and controlled by the owner.
+This means that personal information, assets, finances, and creations are completely held and controlled by the owner.
 But does this mean that artists should maintain a level of control once their work has been purchased by another individual?
 What about the rights of the new owner?